 Sugarpod’s Approach to Diabetes Management

 Wellpepper’s Sugarpod has a different approach from other devices.
-Instead of a wearable, Sugarpod is a smart device which functions like a weighing scale and foot scanner connected to Alexa.
+Instead of a wearable, Sugarpod is a smart device which functions like a weighing scale and foot scanner.
+It connects to Alexa.
 It helps a person to create a habit of daily weighing.
 The interface is voice-assisted, and stores data via the voice assistant.
 The device monitors for diabetes-related foot ulcers and scans the feet.
 The images are further classified according to the provider, care team, and patient.

 However, Alexa is not yet compliant with the Health Insurance Portability and Accountability Act (HIPAA).
 This is a health services and devices standards which devices have to comply for patient data handling.
-Currently, patient information is not stored on the web due to compliance issues.
+Compliance issues currently does not allow the storing of patient information.

 Amazon is currently addressing their HIPAA compliance through AWS.
 It would expand Sugarpod’s capabilities to include information sharing between doctors, health maintenance support teams and the patient, as well as relatives.